-UKAS is always recruiting new assessors from all areas of imaging, but particularly ultrasound.
-If you are interested in applying to become an assessor please check the criteria and if you meet them contact UKAS.
+UKAS is always recruiting new technical assessors from all areas of imaging, but particularly ultrasound.
+If you are interested in applying to become an assessor please check the UKAS website.

 3.3 Continuing professional development (CPD)

 CPD has been defined as: